 Can I eat with Invisalign?
 Patients are instructed to wear their aligners 24 hours a day, 7 days a week except when they are brushing or eating.
 When patients follow this process, their treatment periods tend to be more effective and efficient – a little faster and much more comprehensive.

 - How often do I have to change Invisalign aligners?
 Typically, two or three sets of Invisalign aligners are given to an Invisalign patient at each appointment with plans of having them last until the next appointment.
 Since appointments are normally scheduled monthly, the aligners tend to hold up pretty well for this 4-5 week period of time.

-While these answers about Invisalign for teens might not answer all of the questions, these are five of the most common questions The Richardson Dentist is asked.
+While these answers about Invisalign for teens might not answer all of the questions, these are five of the most common questions Richardson Cosmetic Dentistry is asked.
 We are gathering additional questions about Invisalign for teens and will be sharing them in future blogs.
-To schedule your visit with Dr. Goad and the team here at The Richardson Dentist, call us at 972-690-6653 today.
+To schedule your visit with Dr. Goad and the team here at Richardson Cosmetic Dentistry, call us at 972-690-6653 today.